TheresaLui/SelfHelpContent_v2/articles/microsoft.appserviceazurestackhub/appserviceazurestackhub-operator-maintenanceandcapacityplanning-worker-roles-not-ready-state.md

 ### Incorrect server password configuration

-If a password was specified incorrectly during during install, you will need to go ahead and open a support case to get it resolved.
+If a password was specified incorrectly during install, you will need to proceed with opening a support case to get it resolved.

 ### TBD